-Fresh Start cannot accept liability for any loss, damage or injury suffered by anyone who takes part in the event.
+Fresh Start cannot accept liability for any loss, damage, or injury suffered by anyone who takes part in the event.

 If you are using contractors or sub-contractors, it is your responsibility to ensure that they have the relevant insurance cover.

 Take care when handling food and ensure you work to the basic rules for food preparation and storage.
-If you are planning to sell alcohol at your event you will need a licence, unless you are holding the event at a venue which already has a license.
+If you are planning to sell alcohol at your event you will need a licence, unless you are holding the event at a venue that already has a license.

 Raffles, lotteries and tombolas

-The rules around raffles, lotteries and tombolas can be complicated and in some cases you will need to apply for a license to be able to run one of these.
-A lottery, raffle or tombola which takes place at work where tickets are not being sold to members of the public or at a one-off event, such as a fete or a charity ball do not need a license provided tickets are only sold and the results are announced at the event or on the same day.
+The rules around raffles, lotteries, and tombolas can be complicated and in some cases, you will need to apply for a license to be able to run one of these.
+A lottery, raffle, or tombola which takes place at work where tickets are not being sold to members of the public or at a one-off event, such as a fete or a charity ball do not need a license provided tickets are only sold and the results are announced at the event or on the same day.
 All tickets must be sold for the same price – so for example, you can’t sell five tickets for the price of four.
 If you need any further advice about this, please contact us.

 We hope this information is useful if you decide to organise a fundraising event for FSnb.
 Please don’t hesitate to contact us if you have any questions about your event.
 And finally – THANK YOU so much for your support.
 Have fun!